BZIvanov/Learning-Django/1.DjangoOverview/README.md

 - **Python** from Microsoft
 - **Pylance** from Microsoft
 - **Black Formatter** from Microsoft - check the extension description to read how to enable the formatting for python files.
+- **Django** from Baptiste Darthenay - useful, if working with html templates

 ## Starting a new project